Disc brakes on road bikes – a good idea?

 In addition to this, consider how poor at dealing with heat carbon fibre generally is.
 It makes sense to out-source the braking to a dedicated brake, rather than simply endlessly wearing away at your valuable and structurally critical rims until they are worn out, making them weaker each time you brake.

-Well, they are coming in 2016.
+Well, they arrived in in 2016.
 The reason for the hesitation is three fold.
 Firstly, teams are sponsored by manufacturers, not all of which previously made disc brake road bikes.
 So it would put them at a disadvantage if the launch of disc brakes were done suddenly.
 Secondly, the industry has not done a good job at agreeing on standards generally.
 However on road bikes, it is fairly straightforward, nearly always 100x130mm quick release, Campagnolo, shimano or sram.
 You can get neutral support from some providers like Mavic without them having to carry a huge variety of wheels.
 However, with disc brakes there is now also rotor size and axle type to think about, which adds enough variables to create quite a headache.
 Finally and perhaps the most pressing concern is that disc brakes work better, especially in the wet.
 So if you have a rider descending a major pass in the wet and is using disc brakes, they brake and their brakes work.
 If there is a rider behind them on slippery, wet carbon rims and rim brake; they throws on their brakes – they will not work as well, so a crash is probable.

 Update: there has now been an acceptance of a 160mm rotor size standard in professional racing.